 Significant site for followers of Islam, Christianity and Judaism, Dome of Rock, Jerusalem has over 2 million tourists yearly.
 Jews believe it is the site where Abraham prepared to sacrifice his son Isaac.
 For Christians it was among official seals of the Order’s Grand Masters and an architectural model for round Templar churches across Europe.
 Muslims belive it was here that Prophet Muhammad ascended to heaven.

 Church of the Nativity

-With nearly 1.4 million people, Church of Nativity, Bethlehem, the birthplace of Jesus is popular pilgrimage site during Christmas and one of the oldest surviving Christian churches.
+Finally, the tenth most visited pilgrims sites with nearly 1.4 million people, Church of Nativity, Bethlehem, the birthplace of Jesus is popular pilgrimage site during Christmas and one of the oldest surviving Christian churches.